 - Performing the "push down" procedure without informed consent

-- Performing over-dissection of the nipple and attempting to repair same without informed consent
+- Performing over-dissection of the nipple and attempting to repair it without getting informed consent from the patient

 - Applying excessive force and pushing the plaintiff's breast while attempting to fix the problem, rupturing the breast implant

 - Gluckstein v.
 Lipsett: One of the first cases involving cosmetic breast surgery.
 California court upheld a $115,000 verdict, an extremely large amount money in 1949.

 - Sutch v.
 Yarinsky: New York verdict of $800,000 against a doctor who left scarring and other complications was not excessive.